 Use the content-init “Job” yaml provided to run the initialization of MongoDB for our new version of the app.

-Perform a rolling update of the Web app on your cluster to the new version two of content-web
+Perform a rolling update of content-web on your cluster to the new version of content-web

 You’ll be doing this from the command-line with a kubectl command (remember, Kubernetes docs are your friend!)